Running on Swift

 module load intel-oneapi-mpi intel-oneapi-compilers gcc

-Our IntelMPI batch script is:
+Our IntelMPI batch script, runintel under /example, is:

 #!/bin/bash